lopescode/infrastructure-as-code/terraform/ecs-aws/README.md

 ### EC2 AWS

-Description: This example demonstrates how to set up an EC2 instance using Terraform.
+Description: This example demonstrates how to set up an ECS instance using Terraform.

 #### Files